executors/executors/explanatory.md

 In this case, `execution::require(ex, execution::always_blocking)` can return a copy of `ex` wrapped inside `always_blocking_adaptor` if `ex` does not natively provide always-blocking execution.
-Even if `ex` does not natively provide always-blocking execution, its client may use it as if it does.
+Even if `ex` does not natively provide always-blocking execution, its client may use `ex` as if it does.

 **Property preservation.** There are limits to the kinds of adaptations that `execution::require` and `execution::prefer` may apply, and these limits